TransforMap/transformap-editor/README.md

 * in the index.html, change the absolute links ("/app.css", …) to relative ones, remove the slash.
 * git add
 * git push

+### Unit & Integration tests

+A series of test files can be found under /test as well as some fixtures used for testing purposes.